Losing Is Quite Fun Actually

 What I Think About the Cards

 The only card games I like are Freecell, and Texas hold ‘em.
-I don’t tend to play deck-building game
+I don’t tend to play deck-building game or card games often.

 There are multiple characters in the game.
 Each character has its own sets of cards that you unlock as you play the game.